Skip to main content

 NDEB Ottawa: travel, test centre, exam-day notes.

-Ottawa is the home of the National Dental Examining Board of Canada and the site of the practical Assessment of Clinical Skills.
+Ottawa is the home of the National Dental Examining Board of Canada and the site of the NDECC, its in-person practical exam.
 If you are an international candidate, this is the only stage of the NDEB equivalency process that requires travel to Canada.
 This page is the practical briefing — what's where, how to travel, where to stay, and what to bring.

 Test centre